code-bench/codebench/README.md

 - specify commit range (instead of a list)
 - use configuration file (with parser maybe)
 - should monitor child processes
+- exception handling (should reset commit when encountering exception)

 ### DONE:
 - specify a list of commits, run benchmark